ParaCoToUl/noarr-pipelines/docs/hardware-manager.md

 # Hardware manager

-This section talks about the `HardwareManager` class, which is a singleton responsible for performing memory allocations, dealocations and memory transfers between devices.
+This section talks about the `HardwareManager` class, which is a singleton responsible for performing memory allocations, deallocations, and memory transfers between devices.

 We can obtain the singleton instance like this: